Reuben O'Neill

+Reuben Graeme O'Neill (/oʊˈnil/; born 17 February 1995) is a professional rugby union player from New Zealand who represents the Chiefs in Super Rugby Pacific and Taranaki in the NPC.
+His primary position is tighthead prop.

 Early life

 Reuben Graeme O'Neill was born on 17 February 1995 in New Plymouth, the son of Jarrod O'Neill and Delwyn McCurdy.
 O'Neill sustained multiple long-term injuries throughout his early career.
 In 2011 he underwent an operation to remove a bone cyst on his left foot.
 Later that year, he was diagnosed with diabetes which he manages daily with insulin injections.
 He overcame both injuries, playing strongly for New Plymouth Boys' High School first XV and making the Taranaki under-18 side.

 After his last year at New Plymouth Boys', O'Neill was enrolled into the 23-man New Zealand Secondary Schools team for a two-match international series in Auckland against Samoa and Australia.
 He alongside openside flanker Lachlan Boshier were the only two players from New Plymouth that gained selection.
 O'Neill also was the first prop to make the national side since former New Zealand international and Taranaki representative Gordon Slater.